 This endpoint uses a simple SQL query to fetch the most recent pools.
 The LIMIT 10 clause ensures we don’t return too much data at once.
 In a production environment, you might want to add pagination and filtering options.

-Now let’s add an endpoint to fetch the 10 most recent owner queries.
-This will query the owner_queried table:
+Now let’s add an endpoint to fetch the 10 most recent owner changed events.
+This will query the owner_changed table:

-// Endpoint to get the 10 most recent owner queries
+// Endpoint to get the 10 most recent owner changed events

 try {